pyodide/pyodide/README.md

 3. Run `make` to build.

+If running ``make`` deterministically stops at one point in each subsequent try, increasing the maximum RAM usage available to the docker container might help [This is different from the physical RAM capacity inside the system].
+Ideally, at least 3 GB of RAM should be available to the docker container to build `pyodide` smoothly.
+These settings can be changed via Docker Preferences [See [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container)].

 You can edit the files in your source checkout on your host machine, and then repeatedly run `make` inside the Docker environment to test your changes.